matmodlab/matmodlab2/docs/source/intro/environment.rst

 ========

-*Matmodlab2* sets up and performs execution of input scripts in a customized environment (not to be confused with Python virtural environments).
-The environment can be modifed by user environment files that are read at the beginning of each job.
+*Matmodlab2* sets up and performs execution of input scripts in a customized environment (not to be confused with Python virtual environments).
+The environment can be modified by user environment files that are read at the beginning of each job.

 Environment File Locations
 ==========================

 *Matmodlab2* searches for the optional user environment file, ``mml_userenv.py``, in two locations, in the following order:

 1) The location specified by the environment variable ``MML_USERENV``
 2) The current working directory.

-The value of a parameter is the the last definition encountered, meaning that the order of precedence for user settings is the current working directory and ``MML_USERENV``.
+The value of a parameter is the last definition encountered, meaning that the order of precedence for user settings is the current working directory and ``MML_USERENV``.